-Interest Rate Under the Revolver
+Borrowings Letters of credit Available borrowings Interest Rate Under the Revolver

-Borrowings LIBOR plus 2.25% or base rate plus 1.25%.
+LIBOR plus 2.25% or base rate plus 1.25%.

-Letters of credit 1.50% to 2.50%.
+1.50% to 2.50%.

-Available borrowings 0.38% to 0.5%.
+0.38% to 0.5%.

 The Senior Credit Facility contains financial covenants which require us to maintain the following ratios, as computed at the end of each fiscal quarter for the immediately preceding four quarter-period: